The impact of local noise recorded at the ET candidate sites on the signal to noise ratio of CBC gravitational wave signals for the ET triangle configuration: Method

 where the frequency ($f$) dependence of the NN budget ($\tilde{h}_{\rm{NN}}$) is related to the gravitational constant ($G$), the density of the ground medium ($\rho_0$), the size of the arm-length of each interferometer ($L$) and the amplitude spectral density (ASD) of the seismic displacement ($\tilde{x}$).
 Equation \ref{eq:NN} can be derived from

 which is Equation 5 of \cite{alloccaetal2021} and Equation 6 of \cite{harms2022}, where $\vec\xi_{P,S}$ is the seismic displacement vector for the compressional (P) and shear (S) waves, respectively, and $\omega$ is the angular frequency.
-Equation \ref{eq:NN} holds for a spherical cavern in an infinite homogeneous medium as it is clearly stated after Equation 6 of \cite{harms2022}.
-An even more detailed derivation can be found in Section 3.3 of \cite{harms}.
+Equation \ref{eq:NN} holds for a spherical cavern in an infinite homogeneous medium as it is clearly stated after Equation 6 of Ref.\cite{harms2022}.
+An even more detailed derivation can be found in Section 3.3 of Ref. \cite{harms}.
 In general, equation \ref{eq:NN} is evaluated assuming: \begin{itemize} \item underground seismic spectra representative of body waves only; \item one third of the body waves contribution is from compressional waves; \item surface waves are negligible at depths of a few hundred meters; \item uncorrelated NN on the interferometer test masses. \end{itemize} In addtion to that, Equation \ref{eq:NN} does not include any suppression factor from NN mitigation systems.

-Referring to equation \ref{eq:NN}, the used ASD $\tilde{x}$ are the percentiles (10th, 50th, and 90th) of the spectral distributions calculated on $120\rm\,s$ windows for the horizontal channels of the seismometers.
+The ASD of seismic noise ($\tilde{x}$ of Equation \ref{eq:NN}) is evaluated calculating single fast Fourier tranforms (FFT) of the horizontal components of seismic noise, which, contrary to the vertical component, are dominated by body waves waves \cite{IMBERGER2013333, Kulhanek2011}, on $120\rm\,s$ windows.
 The length of the time window is chosen according to the typical maximum duration of an IMBH signal (Figure \ref{fig:time_spent}) and on the time segment duration proposed for CBC multiband analysis for BNS \cite{Hu_2023}.
+Each FFT segment is then used to evaluate the probabilistic power spectral density (PPSD) of seismic noise over 2 years of data from which we infer the percentiles (10th, 50th, and 90th) of the spectral distributions.
 Under these assumptions, the ET noise budget that we use takes into account the NN evaluated from the seismic noise of each candidate site for the 10th, 50th, and 90th percentile of seismic spectra.
-Since a simple projection alone does not show the effect of non-stationarity of NN (from now on defined glitchness) we also use a more effective indicator, called the Noise to Target Ratio (NTR) and derived from \cite{alloccaetal2021} as:
+Since a simple NN projection alone does not show the effect of non-stationarity of NN (from now on defined glitchness) we also use a more effective indicator, called the Noise to Target Ratio (NTR) and derived from Ref. \cite{alloccaetal2021} as:

 where the $S_{n,\rm{ET}}(f)$ is the PSD of the ET design sensitivity, whereas $S_{n}(f)$ is the PSD of the modified ET sensitivity, where the NN is substituted with the contribution of the local noise over the chosen time window and $\Delta f=f_2-f_1$ is the selected bandwidth.
 This way, the NTR is evaluated time by time and normalised for the comparison of the two candidate sites.